 Rebecca Eggleston, deputy head of midwifery, said: “We have to do everything we can to keep our mums, babies and colleagues safe.

-“With cases of COVID-19 continuing to rise, we’re asking birth partners to help us by taking the test to make sure they are free from the virus before entering the delivery suites and wards.
+“Cases of COVID-19 are continuing to rise.
+That’s why we’re asking birth partners to help us by taking the test to make sure they are free from the virus before entering the delivery suites and wards.

-The Trust is stressing the test is voluntary but hopes all birth partners will recognise the importance of reducing the chances of a COVID-19 outbreak within the maternity team.
+The Trust is stressing the test is voluntary.
+But we hope all birth partners will recognise the importance of reducing the chances of a COVID-19 outbreak within the maternity team.

 One of the first birth partners to take the Lateral Flow test was Anthony Quinn.
 The 36-year-old dentist from Norton accompanied his wife Claire, also 36, to the delivery suite as their second baby gets ready to make an appearance.

 Antony said: “It wasn’t fun but I didn’t mind doing the test.
 I want my wife, baby and the staff to be safe.”